-Inside: Dreading the pandemic Christmas?
+Inside: Looking forward to the second pandemic Christmas?
 Start the 25 day-countdown to Christmas activities and make the season more exciting as the days get closer to Jesus’ birthday.

-It was Christmas eve last year and everyone paraded to the basement of the host family for the fun games.
+It was Christmas eve two years ago ( before the pandemic ) and everyone paraded to the basement of the host family for the fun games.
 All tummies were full, everyone was happy to hug each other, and everybody was in a festive spirit.

 The night was just starting.